craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Outer/Baator/Avernus.md

 Some black liquid has stained the tips of the spikes and dripped downwards.

 #### Outpost Maedios
 Outpost Maedios is the second-in-line Forward Operating Base on Avernus.
 Duty here is made of patrols in the [[#Spikelands]] and [[#Free-Traitor Territory]], or training your combat prowess, until you are called forward.
+This area is under the control of the Duke [[Cawarad]], an honorable if underperforming field commander.

 #### Free-Traitor Territory
-The Free-Traitor Territory is a defacto headquarters and killing field occupied by devilkin violently opposed to the [[Blood Wars of Fiends]].
-These so-called 'Free Traitors' are loosely allied to [[Vuctoria]], a once proud Vassal of [[Istratige]] turned Traitor-Duke after the loss of their partner in the war.
+The Free-Traitor Territory is a defacto headquarters of those devilkin who violently oppose the [[Blood Wars of Fiends]].
+These so-called 'Free Traitors' are loosely allied to [[Vuctoria]], a once proud Vassal of [[Istratige]] turned Traitor-Duke after the loss of their partner in the war at the direct command of the Arch-Devil.

 #### Outpost Pesmenos
 Outpost Pesmenos is the first-in-line Forward Operating Base on Avernus.
-Duty here is
+Duty here is near-constant frontline fighting on the [[#Beachhead Styx]] under the command of [[Ferochi]], a headstrong commander, and loyal Duke of [[Istratige]].

 #### Crater Fields
+The Crater Fields are a war-torn wasteland.
+What was once reasonably flat ground has warped into a lumpy, broken place.
+As the name implies, Craters of many sizes are present throughout the area, each of which has been created by some manner of war-machine.
+Pieces of these machines are still present in some places.

 #### Outpost Afierono
 #### Beachhead Styx
 The Beachhead Styx is the primary landing destination for assaulting Demons, who cross the [[River Styx]] into Avernus from the [[Abyss]].